Maine Personal Injury Lawyers

 Insurance companies are supposed to help but they are mostly interested in protecting their bottom line.
 To keep their profits as high as possible, they will try to pay you as little as possible.
 They may question the extent of your injuries or argue that they are not liable for them.
 Or they’ll make a lowball settlement offer that doesn’t come close to covering the damages you have suffered.

 The insurance companies have lawyers looking out for their best interests.
 That’s why you need an experienced personal injury attorney who will look out for you.
 Our firm has been helping the injured in Waterville, Portland and throughout Maine since 1979.
-We have recovered tens of millions for clients, and we are ready to fight for you.
+We have recovered tens of millions for clients, including a $4.95 million recovery for a client who was seriously injured by a defective product.
+We are ready to fight for you.

 What do I do after a personal injury?